-As of Tuesday 30th March 2021, the Memorial has paused our loans program until 30 June 2023.
-We understand that this change may affect future plans you have to request a loan from us.
+On 30 March 2021, the Memorial paused its loans program for two years.
+This pause has now been extended with new requests being considered from 1 July 2025 for dispatch from 30 March 2026.
+We acknowledge this extension may affect future plans you have to request items for loan.
 Please send any enquiries to firstname.lastname@example.org.

 The Australian War Memorial is committed to sharing the National Collection to assist communities remember, interpret and understand the Australian experience of war and its enduring impact on society.
 To achieve this undertaking, the Memorial operates a far reaching outward loans program for museums, galleries and other organisations throughout Australia and around the world.
 If your organisation is interested in borrowing items from the National Collection, please follow the subsequent steps to submit your application.

 Memorial requests that borrowing organisations submit their loan application letter and documentation 12 months prior to the start of the loan agreement.
 This timeframe is required to ensure that a thorough assessment of the display venue and loan items is undertaken, any conservation and display preparation work can be completed and, to allow time for packing and transport.
 Applications submitted with less than 12 months’ notice will be considered on a case by case basis.